It might not be Times Square, but Long Island, New York doesn't lack when it comes to New Year's Eve fun.

 Formerly known as The Venetian Yacht Club, The Piermont is an event space with a stunning view of the Great South Bay.
-On December 31st the location undergoes a timewarp for That 70's Band Performing Live.
-Revelers can get their groove on while enjoying a three-course dinner, top-shelf open bar, and complimentary party favors.
+At 8 p.m. on December 31, the location will undergo a time warp and turn into a disco-themed party.
+Revelers can get their groove on to That 70's Band while enjoying a cocktail hour, three-course dinner, top-shelf open bar, and complimentary party favors.
 A ball drop at midnight won't stop the party, which continues until 1:30 a.m.

 Located on Long Island’s east end, The Hotel Indigo is home to the award-winning eatery Bistro 72.
-On New Year's Eve, the restaurant has two seating times for a gourmet dinner event.
-Early birds can listen to live piano music over a three-course dinner from 5:00 p.m. to 7:30 p.m., while the later reservation from 9 p.m. until 1 a.m. includes a five-course meal and a live set of funk jazz by musician Matt Marshak.
+On New Year's Eve, the restaurant has two seating times for a gourmet dinner event you won't forget.
+Early birds can enjoy live piano music over a three-course dinner from 5 to 7:30 p.m., while the later reservation from 9 p.m. until 1 a.m. comes with a five-course meal and a live set of funk jazz by musician Matt Marshak.

 The Three Village Inn overlooking Stony Brook Harbor offers two ways to celebrate the New Year.
-The Mirabelle Restaurant & Tavern serves an elaborate sit-down dinner featuring eclectic fares, such as warm goat cheese salad, foie gras, organic salmon, and prime rib.
+The Mirabelle Restaurant & Tavern serves an elaborate three-course dinner featuring eclectic fares, such as warm goat cheese salad, foie gras, poached halibut, roasted beef fillet, and chocolate-caramel cake.
 The restaurant also offers a New Year's Day champagne brunch with unlimited champagne and mimosas.
-Menu items have included two roasts carved to order, steamed snow crab claws, shrimp in the rough, a chef's dessert table, and a children's buffet.
+Come during 12 p.m. to 4 p.m. and you will find two roasts carved to order, smoked salmon, shrimp in the rough, a chef's dessert table, and a children's buffet.